 If you want recommendations on specific modem models and vendors, there are many articles online that have been written detailing your best options.
-I will give you a few ideas as well.
+I’ll give you a few ideas as well.

 As I mentioned previously, I really like my Netgear CM600 modem.
-It supports high speed internet, and it’s not as expensive as some of the other models.
+It supports high speed internet (up to 400 Mbps), and it’s not as expensive as some of the other models.

 If you’re willing to spend a little more and you want to really future proof your home internet, the Netgear CM700 is a great choice.

 The CM700 supports internet speeds up to 800 Mbps.
 Chances are, this modem can support your current internet needs no matter your home internet situation.